kintohub/kintohub-docs/docs/mongo-db.md

 * You have one database available per Application.

-* Once you have enabled a service it available for use for every account in the workspace.
+* Once you have enabled a service it is available to every account in the workspace.

+* Allow at least one minute between activating MongoDB and using MongoDB